hypernumbers/hypernumbers-manual/contents/vixo-functions/special/array1d.rst

 ARRAY1D is a special function stiches together a series of references and values to make an array.

-It is designed to be used to combine data form many places for use in functions that require continuous sequences - typically graphs.
+It is designed to be used to combine data from many places for use in functions that require continuous sequences - typically graphs.

 Syntax
 ------